-- Proposed methodology of approach to the consultancy [25 marks]. - Demonstrated experience in similar consultancy work especially in evaluation of rule of law and

-Demonstrated/evidence of relevant education and experience in M&E, Development Studies, Human Rights and Law.
+- Proposed methodology of approach to the consultancy [25 marks]. - Demonstrated experience in similar consultancy work especially in evaluation of core governance or parliamentary programmes in developing countries especially working within the UN system.
+[25 marks]. - Demonstrated/evidence of relevant education and experience in M&E, Development Studies, Human Rights and Law.
 [20 marks].